WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-activecampaign-in-wordpress-with-paymattic.md

 ### Get the ActiveCampaign API URL and API Key

-To learn how to get the  ActiveCampaign API URL and ActiveCampaign API Key from ActiveCampaign, follow the steps with screenshots below –

 First, log in to your [ActiveCampaign Account](https://www.activecampaign.com/) and go to **Settings** from the left sidebar.